SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 a carriage return, or a line feed.

 Special characters
-can be included in character and string literals using the following escape sequences:
+can be included in string literals using the following escape sequences:

 * Null Character (``\0``)